 - Patch, repair and mend.
 Invest in learning how to repair your bike, mend pants that are too big or patch a hole in your favorite sweater.
 Being able to fix your belonging is a valuable and rewarding skill not to mention the resources you are saving by avoiding purchasing new items.

 - Buy local when possible.
 Visit a farmer’s market for local produce, products and baked goods.
 Norbert’s Farmer’s Market is open all year round and there are several other others located in Winnipeg.

 - Watch an environmental documentary.
 Choose one environmental or sustainability related documentary to watch every month.
 Netflix and other online services have a variety available such as Before the Flood, Thrive with Less and The True Cost of Food.

-Here are a few examples of what some Office of Sustainability staff are doing to green their 2018:
+Here are a few examples of what some students on campus are doing to green their 2019: